Joe Perry (snooker player): 2007–2010

 In the 2007–08 season, Perry reached two quarter-finals: in the Grand Prix (losing 3–5 to Gerard Greene) and the Welsh Open (with victories over John Parrott 5–2, Peter Ebdon 5–1 and Stuart Bingham 5–2 before Shaun Murphy beat him 5–0), as well as the last 16 of the UK Championship, where he beat Neil Robertson 9–6 after being 3–5 down, before losing 2–9 to Marco Fu.
 He followed that up by reaching the semi-finals of the world championship, where he was knocked out by Ali Carter 15–17.
 These results ensured him a return to the prestigious top 16 of the rankings (at No. 12, his highest ranking ever), meaning automatic qualification for major tournaments.
 He also finished the 2007/2008 season on another high, by winning the Championship League, to qualify for the Betfred Premier League for 2008.
 He has said he feels that he is learning to cope with the high pressure of major tournaments, having had more experience over the last season.

 Perry opened 2008–09 with three last-sixteen runs, leaving him inside the top eight of the provisional rankings.
 However he went one better in the 2008 UK Championship beating Ronnie O'Sullivan 9–5 having trailed by 3–5, in one of the best victories of his career.
 However, he lost 7–9 to Marco Fu in the quarter-finals.
-In the new year, he suffered a narrow 5–6 loss to O'Sullivan in the Masters; the rest of the season was unspectacular as he failed to win a match in a ranking event.
+In the new year, he suffered a narrow 5–6 loss to O'Sullivan in the Masters; he failed to win a match in a ranking event during the remainder of the season.
 He was unable to repeat his 2008 run in the World Championship, losing 6–10 to an in-form Jamie Cope in the first round.
 This meant that he finished the season ranked at number 12.
-In 2009–10 he only reached one quarter-final and consequently slid to 19th in the rankings.
+In 2009–10, he reached one quarter-final and dropped to 19th in the rankings.
 In the World Championship he beat Michael Holt in the first round 10–4, and trailed Ali Carter 6–10 before winning five frames in a row to lead 11–10 but lost 11–13.